realsuayip/rest-filters/docs/source/recipes/search-filters.rst

 Search filters
 ==============

-A query parameter solely reserved for search functionality is common in applications.
-Generally speaking, this filter will require us performing lookups on multiple fields.
+A query parameter dedicated to search functionality is common in applications.
+Generally speaking, this filter will require performing lookups on multiple fields.

-This can easily be achieved using the template parameter, here is an example:
+This can easily be achieved using the template parameter.
+Here is an example:

 .. code-block:: python